wdi-atx-10/shaping-up-with-angular/readme.md

 ## Deliverables

-[Submit an issue to this repo](https://github.com/ga-wdi-exercises/shaping-up-with-angular/issues) that contains definitions for the following terms.
+Define the following terms as they relate to AngularJS.
 1-3 sentences each will suffice...
+You can either modify this README or create a text file.
+Submit this as you would any other homework.

 * Module
 * Controller
 * Data Binding
 * Directive
 * Angular Expression (i.e., `{{ }}`)
-* View Model
+* Model

 ## Additional Resources